DanDo385/black-jack-js/README.md

-# This is the first in a series of builds of this Blackjack project.
+# This is the first in a series of builds of this Blackjack projects

 Since this the first projects in the series, I have a general vision of how I see the future of this projects progressing but will veer from this plan as necessary if I develop any ideas along the way that may warrant implementation: